mfukuzawa/gettingAndCleaningDataCourseProject/CodeBook.md

 * `STANDING`
 * `LAYING`

 The other variables are split between time and frequency domains.
+The units for time are in seconds while units for frequency are in Hz.

 #### Time